nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Glossary

-* **ClickConnect**: A personal management tool used to store contact details, such as names and phone numbers
+* **ClickConnect**: A client management tool used to store contact details, such as names and phone numbers
 * **API(Application Programming Interface)**: Defines how software components interact with each other
 * **Architecture**: The high-level design and structure of the application consisting of components such as UI, Model and Storage
 * **CLI (Command Line Interface)**: A user interface that is based on interaction with the terminal or console